arcmorales/test-mobile-automation/README.md

 1. As per instruction, "The test case is considered as passed successfully when the next screen after sign-in appears".
 However, the native demo app has no redirection but rather shows a pop-up confirmation.
 This is what is used to determine a *successful* log in on this test.
 2. The app is not hooked up with any actual DB.
 There is also no password field.
 Therefore, any log in is considered a successful log in.
 3. The app has inline validation for the fields.
 These are added on the test case
+4. The test runs on iOS 13.1 (simulator) and Android 9.0 (emulator).
+Other OS versions (for compatibility) were NOT tested.